edariasdev/Get-Event-Logs/README.md

 # Get-Event-Logs
-Dumps local or remote events to a csv file
+Dumps local or remote events to .CSV files to Temp dir.

  .SYNOPSIS
      Queries listed or inputed servers and checks for specified Logs based on days and log type; outputs via the $Dest variable.

  .DESCRIPTION
+     Runs 2 ways:
-     Load serverNames into a text file; alter this command under the $Computers variable, then run.
+     1. Load serverNames into a text file; alter this command under the $Computers variable, then run.
 Logs made.
+     2. Answer prompts to obtain output to /Temp folder

  .PARAMETERS
-     $Servers: Server(s) to query; Can be local or remote.
-Remote needs to be separated by a comma " , "
+     $Servers: Server(s) to query; Can be 'localhost' or remote, separated by a comma " , " [WinRM required to be installed on remote hosts].

      $Dest: Change this to where you want the Logs exported